 1) Always grip the club with your less-dominant hand first, then bring your dominant hand to the grip.
 Apply pressure to the grip with only your fingertips.

-3) Bend your chest slightly forward from the hips and bend your knees gently; for better balance, you should feel your weight 50% on your toes and 50% on your heels.
-Let your arms hang in front of your body—straight but not stiff.
+3) Bend your chest slightly forward from the hips and bend your knees gently; for better balance, you should feel your weight 50 percent on your toes and 50 percent on your heels.
+Let your arms hang in front of your body — straight but not stiff.

 Once you’ve assumed the position, make sure your body and the face of the club are properly lined up with the target (the ball… just to be clear).
 In order of importance, these are the four factors crucial for perfect alignment:

 1) Aim the club face square (evenly straight) with the target.

 2) Align your stance with the direction of the club face.

 3) Line up your shoulders with your stance.

 4) Line up your hips with your stance.